carbonblack/cb-event-forwarder/OUTPUT.md

 # Output Formats Supported by the Event Forwarder

-The VMware Carbon Black EDR Event Forwarder provides a way to easily connect arbitrary tools, applications, SIEMs, and analytics to the [EDR message bus](https://developer.carbonblack.com/reference/enterprise-response/message-bus/).
+The Carbon Black EDR Event Forwarder provides a way to easily connect arbitrary tools, applications, SIEMs, and analytics to the [EDR message bus](https://developer.carbonblack.com/reference/enterprise-response/message-bus/).
 The Event Forwarder helps by providing the most critical data points from each event in a consistent output format (currently JSON or LEEF) over a standard transport mechanism (currently a flat file,